A NEW KIND OF WRITERS CONFERENCE

 THE BRYANT PARK HOTEL: Two intensive morning craft workshops are held here in The Loft and The Terrace Loft.
 The inspiring penthouse rooms extend over the two top floors of the hotel.
 Workshops run for four morning sessions and are three hours long each day.
 Workshops are capped at 12 people with one instructor.
 We also hold all of our writing lectures, acquisition editor panels and our agent speed dating event here in the same rooms at the top of Midtown.

 CASSA HOTEL NEW YORK: One Major workshop is held here in the Boardroom.
-This particular workshop space will be for our Writing for Social Change Major Fiction Workshop, and will be capped at 15 people with one instructor.

 ::All four of our participating hotels offer a TWH discount for writers attending the 2017 conference.::